-Those who demand decommissioning prior to all-party negotiations do so out of concern that the paramilitaries will use force, or threaten to use force, to enable the political parties close to them to influence the negotiations, or to change any aspect of the outcome of negotiations with which they disagree.
-Given the history of Northern Ireland, this is not an unreasonable concern.
+V. Those who demand decommissioning prior to all-party negotiations do so out of concern that the paramilitaries will use force, or threaten to use force, to enable the political parties close to them to influence the negotiations, or to change any aspect of the outcome of Ireland, this is not an unreasonable concern.

 The commitments we recommend address those concerns directly.
-First, each party to the negotiations would publicly affirm its total and absolute commitment, in general terms, to democratic and exclusively peaceful means of resolving political issues.
-Then, in the specific context of the negotiations, each party would agree to renounce the use or threat of force to influence the negotiations or to change the outcome.
+(DELETED; FIRST) Each party to the negotiations would publicly affirm exclusively peaceful means of resolving political issues.
+WITH SPECIFIC the outcome.